Q- Does it cost to volunteer?

 A: Yes.
-You fund raise a total donation of $106 per week.
-This donation covers the cost of airport transfers, accommodation, Breakfast & Lunch on weekdays, clean drinking water, Teaching Resources, one Visa sponsorship letter, comprehensive training and induction upon arrival, continued training and support throughout the placement.
+You fund raise a total donation of $106 per week for the time that you spend with us.
+This donation covers the cost of airport transfers, accommodation, Breakfast & Lunch on weekdays, clean drinking water, teaching resources, one Visa sponsorship letter, comprehensive training and induction upon arrival, continued training and support throughout the placement.

-What's the accommodation like?
+Q: What's the accommodation like?

-A: In short, No. Teaching qualifications are preferable, however we do value good experience here at the trust so applicants with no qualifications but sufficient experience who do well in our interview can still teach on the education programme.
+A: In short, No. Teaching qualifications are preferable, however we do value good experience here at the Trust so applicants with no qualifications but sufficient experience who do well in our interview can still teach on the Education Programme.

-How long will it take to get there?
+Q: How long will it take to get there?

 A: Naturally this varies depending on where you are coming from, but from most European countries the journey ranges from 16 - 24 hours depending on your layovers, stops and departure airport.

-Do you have WIFI?
+Q: Do you have WIFI?

-What's the commitment?
+Q: What's the commitment?

-Do i have to fund raise?
+Q: Do I have to fund raise?

 A: We encourage all volunteers to fund raise as much as possible to reduce the cost to themselves, but if you would rather pay the $850 donation without fundraising, that is allowed.
 Additionally, you may wish to hold a fund-raising event as part of your action at home project after leaving Sumatra.